 Choosing The Right Sizes By Brand

 Adidas is generally fairly close to true sizing, so you probably don’t have to worry much about making special orders.
 If they are going to be off-size, they are more likely to run a bit large – maybe half a size.
-The only major exception to this rule is that the brand’s exceptionally large shoe sizes run small, so you may want to overestimate if you’re shoe size is larger than average.
+The only major exception to this rule is that the brand’s exceptionally large shoe sizes run small, so you may want to overestimate if your shoe size is larger than average.

 Adidas has a full sizing guide for their shoes and other gear available here.

 Badger Sportswear tends to be a reliable choice in terms of sizing.
 Most fits are true to what you expect.
 If there is any discrepancy with sizing, it’s likely to be a little small—although the vast majority of buyers are satisfied with their selected fit.